brimbellelab/brimbellePass/README.md

 There are plenty of solutions available, but none seems to match my requirements, which are:
 - AES256 encryption of passwords and "safety answers".
-- No storage of password on untrusted remote servers.
+- No storage of password on untrusted remote servers, the user keeps full control!
+- Open source.
 - No plugins embedded in web browser.
 - Possibility to copy a password without never displaying it on the screen (useful in public areas).
 - Possibility to simply display the password (useful when at home, the app running on a different device than the one where you want to enter the password).
 - Easy to track your password/login database with versioning tools such as SVN or Git.
+- Multiplateform: works on Windows, MacOS X, Linux...
-- *Multiplateform, including smartphones (granted that one's not for tomorrow, although the use of Qt should make it easier).*
+- *... and also on smartphones (granted that one's not for tomorrow, although the use of Qt should make it easier).*

 - **and the main feature of BrimbellePass: the ability to store (encrypted) passwords list and logins list in two